rtCamp/Frappe-Manager/docs/commands/services.md

 Restart the global services shared by every bench.

-Every bench is reached through global-nginx-proxy and keeps its data in global-db, so restarting these is a brief outage for every bench on this host.
+Every bench is reached through nginx-proxy and keeps its data in mariadb, so restarting these is a brief outage for every bench on this host.
 The containers are restarted in place and never recreated, so a newly pulled image or an edited compose file is not picked up.

 **Usage**: